shakebugs/shake-docs/docs/ios/configuration-and-data/black-box.md

 This line chart (visible in every ticket on your [Shake dashboard](https://app.shakebugs.com/)) shows your app's CPU usage.
 When you hover over the chart, the CPU percentage is shown.
-Shake accounts for multi-threading so if multiple threads were busy, percentage can go above 100%.
+Shake accounts for multi-threading so if multiple threads are busy, the percentage can go above 100%.

 Your app's CPU usage is captured every 0.5 seconds.